 - 5.1 The Council's treasury adviser, Link Asset Services Ltd, assists the Council in formulating a view on interest rates.
 Appendix I shows forecasts of the Bank Base Rate (or short-term/variable rates) and longer-term PWLB fixed interest rates, whilst Appendix II shows the forecast in graphical form.
-As can be seen, a further increase in the Bank Base Rate is expected this year before falling steadily in subsequent years.
-The forecast also shows that longer-term rates are currently anticipated to be around their peak, subject to short term fluctuations. - 5.2 The Monetary Policy Committee (MPC) increased the Bank Base Rate further to 4.25% at its most recent meeting on 23 March 2023.
-The increases in the Bank Base Rate over the last year have been in response to the significant rise in inflation over the period.
-Whilst inflation shows signs of peaking at present at around 10% and is expected to fall significantly in the next year, recent figures still show that inflation remains persistently high.
-Therefore, it is anticipated that there will be a further rise in the Base Rate before it starts reducing towards the end of the year as inflation falls. - 5.3 Longer term interest rates are expected to follow as similar pattern.
-However, the unwinding of the Bank of England's monetary policy of measures to stimulate economic activity and the money supply, known as Quantitative Easing (QE), also puts upward pressure on interest rates.
-Consequently, subject to periods of volatility, the forecast for UK interest rates shows a steady decline over the remainder of this year, however, at a slower rate than short terms rates. - 5.4 The Council's borrowing costs are largely determined by the Public Works Loan Board's (PWLB) interest rates, which in turn are determined by the yield on UK Government gilts.
+As can be seen, no further increases in the Bank Base Rate are expected and they are expected to start falling steadily from later this year.
+The forecast also shows that longer-term rates are currently anticipated to be around their peak, subject to short term fluctuations. - The Monetary Policy Committee (MPC) has left the Bank Base Rate unchanged at its last 4 meetings since increasing it to 5.25% in August 2023.
+The increases in the Bank Base Rate over the last year had been in response to the significant rise in inflation to over 10%.
+Whilst recent data shows that inflation has fallen significantly in recent months, it still remains historically high at 4% in January 2024.
+Gross Domestic Product in the UK has been very low.
+The UK went into a recession in the second half of 2023, whilst economic growth over the whole year only increased by 0.1%.
+Therefore, it is anticipated that if inflation continues to fall the MPC will start to reduce the Bank Base Rate later this year.
+It is then anticipated that the Base rate will fall steadily over the following 2 years before levelling off at around 3%. - 5.3 Longer-term interest rates are expected to follow a similar pattern, however they are anticipated to fall at a more gradual pace.
+In particular, longer-term rates are currently below the Bank Base Rate and expected to remain so until around the end of this year, subject to any periods of increased volatility. - 5.4 The Council's borrowing costs are largely determined by the Public Works Loan Board's (PWLB) interest rates, which in turn are determined by the yield on UK Government gilts.
 Gilt yields have been at higher levels throughout the last year, primarily due to high levels of inflation.
-The rates available during
+The rates available during 2024/25 are expected to remain higher than they had been in previous years despite being forecast to gradually fall.

-- 2023/24 are expected to remain higher than they had been in the previous years despite being forecast to gradually fall. - 5.5 As with any forecast, the above interest rate expectations are subject to variation.
+- 5.5 As with any forecast, the above interest rate expectations are subject to variation.
 The main sensitivities of the above forecast are likely to be as follows: - A sharper fall in long term rates which could occur, for example, if economic growth or inflation was lower than forecast.
-This could arise if economic demand was subdued in the aftermath of the cost-of-living crisis. - A sharp rise in both long and short-term rates could occur if, for example, economic growth recovered faster than expected, or if inflation didn't fall as expected, or increased further, as the economy recovers. - 5.6 Interest rate forecasts throughout the period covered by the Capital Programme must be considered, particularly when determining the most appropriate timing for new borrowing.
-This is particularly the case as the Council's current Borrowing Requirement is significantly higher than historic levels, much of which is required in the earlier years of the current five year programme. - 5.7 The current forecasts indicate that short term borrowing will continue to be less expensive than longer term borrowing over the next few years.
+This could arise if economic demand was subdued in the aftermath of the cost-of-living crisis and high interest rate environment. - A further rise in both long and short-term rates could occur if, for example, inflation remained high due to global uncertainties affecting commodities and trade, and so didn't fall as expected, or increased further. - 5.6 Interest rate forecasts throughout the period covered by the Capital Programme must be considered, particularly when determining the most appropriate timing for new borrowing.
+This is particularly the case as the Council's current Borrowing Requirement is significantly higher than historic levels, much of which is required in the earlier years of the current 6-year programme. - 5.7 The current forecasts indicate that short term borrowing will be less expensive than longer term borrowing over the next few years.
 However, longer term borrowing gives budget certainty and reduces the refinancing risk in later years.